top of page

 Our Golden Rule is thus:

 The Golden Rule has been a cornerstone of ethical thought across cultures and ages, guiding humanity toward empathy, reciprocity, and mutual respect.
-The Union of Mystriks honours this timeless wisdom while embracing modern understanding and values.
+The Union of Mystriks honours this timeless wisdom while embracing a modern understanding.
 Our enhanced and clarified version of the Golden Rule reflects our commitment to compassion and rectitude.
-We strive to create a harmonious and compassionate world for all by aiming to adhere to these principles.
-Join us in this journey of ethical living, where every action contributes to the collective well-being of our interconnected universe.

 DALL·E 2024-06-19 22.01.21 - A photo-realistic scene featuring a golden galactic snail, re